-Domestic violence is a pattern of abusive and coercive behavior used to gain dominance, power, and control over an intimate partner.
+Domestic violence (battering) is a pattern of abusive and coercive behavior used to gain dominance, power, and control over an intimate partner.
 It includes the use of illegal and legal behaviors and tactics that undermine the victim’s sense of self, free will, and safety.
-Abusive behavior can impact other family members and can be used in other family relationships.
+Battering behavior can impact other family members and can be used in other family relationships.

 Physical violence: Pushing; grabbing; shoving; restraining; kicking; spitting; biting; pulling hair; pinching; hitting; punching; slapping; strangling (choking); cutting; stabbing